From Effort to Effortless Awareness

 About the Book

-In the spirit of Zen and the Art of Motorcycle Maintenance, Tesla = Dhyāna bridges the perceived chasm between high-technology and ancient inquiry.
-Written by a veteran technologist and project management leader, this narrative follows a self-described "Quantum Skeptic"—an 18-year-old rationalist obsessed with Feynman and logic—whose world is upended by a chance encounter with a Siddha Purusha beside a Royal Enfield motorcycle.
+In the spirit of Zen and the Art of Motorcycle Maintenance, The Self-Driving Mind bridges the perceived chasm between high technology and ancient inquiry.
+Written by a veteran technologist and project management leader, this narrative follows a self-described "Quantum Skeptic" — a rationalist engineering student obsessed with Feynman and logic — whose world is irrevocably altered by a chance encounter with a Siddha Purusha beside a Royal Enfield motorcycle.

 Book Outline